alepuzio/personalBookkeeping/README.md

 Project in  PySpark to record and analyze my personal expenses.

-This application read the csv files in a directory as input and does the typical tasks of a data pipeline.
+This application read the Excel files in a directory as input and does the typical tasks of a data pipeline and EDA operations, saving the results in a txt file report.

-## Features
+## Actual Features

+In this section there are the available feature:

+*

 ### Future